SophMC/notechain/README.md

 #### Todo list

-- [This is](TOdo.md) a reference of the learning resources I am in the process of working through.
+- [These are](TOdo.md) the learning resources I am in the process of working through.
 This is the very minimum I would like to get through in the next couple of months!

 --------------------